 The Sentinel takes a considerable 10 seconds to reach 100 km/h, but once it gets going, you’d be hard pressed to stop this beast.
 Capable of withstanding a 33-pound bomb and stopping a hail of AK-47 rounds, the 4×4 also comes with run-flat tyres that enable you to keep driving for an additional 48km once the tyres have been punctured.

 The interior comes equipped with a Touch Pro Duo infotainment system, two 10-inch touch screens, extra headroom, a public address system, and a special front window that can drop 5.9 inches for document deliveries.
 But interestingly enough, none of the other windows open.
 Customisable options are also available, including the addition of a siren and emergency lights.

-While it's not confirmed how much this Sentinel will cost, the previous model went for $638,387.
-Not a bad price for a vehicle that will keep you safe from virtually any attack, let's just hope it never has to be used.
-See more of the Range Rover lineup at JLR's website.
+While it hasn’t been confirmed how much this particular iteration of the Sentinel will cost, the previous model went for $638,387.
+Not a bad price for a vehicle that’ll keep you safe from virtually any attack.
+Let’s just hope it never actually comes to that.